-5.1 All school staff
+5.1 All staff

-All staff will read and understand part 1 of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
+All staff will read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.

 All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.